 Default: Arial

-Default: mouse button 1 drags; all other buttons record response
+Default: mouse button 1 drags, all other buttons record response

 You can vary or allow the subject to adjust the following properties of an object of this type when it's running.
 If you need to make other properties adjustable, you can edit the element type code—see Element Type Programming Manual.